Sjlver/sosp2015-notes/history_day/03languages_and_abstractions.md

 Interestingly, these papers have a syntax in BNF, but then explain the semantics rather informally, with many examples.
-In contrast, the programming language community cares a lot about semantics, but doesn't really give an English-language description of what a programming language does :)
+In contrast, the programming language community cares a lot about semantics and typing equations, but doesn't really give an English-language description of what a programming language does :)

 Distributed Systems